myng15/xAI-project-computer-vision/README.md

 # Explainable AI Project: Anonymization and Online Learning Of Image Embeddings

 This project aims to evaluate different anonymization and online continual learning techniques on CIFAR10/CIFAR100 image embeddings.
-Through the experiments, we also aim to explore benefits of working with feature embeddings (instead of raw data), especially towards better explainability of the models and techniques employed.
+Through the experiments, we also aim to explore benefits of working with feature embeddings (instead of natural images), especially towards better explainability of the models and techniques employed.

 ## Table of contents